Chicago R&B Music Experience

 About Tank

-Throughout Tank's 20+ year career, he has garnered over six #1 hits and has written and produced for names like Aaliyah, Chris Brown, Jamie Foxx, Alicia Keys, Beyonce, Kelly Rowland, and more.
+Throughout his 20+ year career, Tank has garnered over six #1 hits and has written and produced for names like Aaliyah, Chris Brown, Jamie Foxx, Alicia Keys, Beyonce, Kelly Rowland, and more.
 From his first hit single, “Maybe I Deserve,” Tank has been able to touch listeners that have garnered him a cult following with releases like “Slowly,” “Please Don’t Go,” and “I Can’t Make You Love Me.”
 In 2021, Tank celebrated the long-overdue streaming debut of his landmark first three solo albums, 2001’s RIAA gold-certified, #1 debut, FORCE OF NATURE, 2002’s ONE MAN, and 2007’s chart-topping, GRAMMY® Award-nominated SEX, LOVE & PAIN.
+Rolling Stone acknowledged the historic streaming premiere with an exclusive interview with Tank, writing, “For the first time, fans will also be able to travel through his catalog in reverse, rewinding from 2021 to 2000.”
+He has continued to expand his world.
+It encompasses the R&B Money Podcast and YouTube reality show Babbs to the Bone in addition to acting in films such as Lifetime’s Lust: A Seven Deadly Sins Story—which Bishop T.D.
+Jakes executive produced.
+Simultaneously, he’s growing the R&B Money label, serving as home to Feather and more.

-About K. Michelle
+About K Michelle

 About October London

+October London is an old-soul singer and songwriter whose smooth, heartfelt vocals recall R&B giants of the past like Sam Cooke and especially Marvin Gaye.
 London, a native of South Bend, Indiana, arrived in July 2016 with a featured role on "Revolution," the triumphant finale of Snoop Dogg's Coolaid.
 Later that month, London made his proper solo debut with "Black Man in America," a bluesy retro-soul single filled with anguish, through veteran producer Jazze Pha's Cadillac Music label.
 The song's parent release, an EP titled Color Blind: Love, arrived three months later and featured a duet with Faith Evans.
 "KDB (Kisses Down Below)," a contemporary club track recorded with BCANIC, was out by year's end.
-London's output through only the first half of 2017 included a second EP Color Blind: Hate & Happiness, an appearance on Snoop's Neva Left, and the understated full-length Not Your Average Album.
+London's output through only the first half of 2017 included second EP Color Blind: Hate & Happiness, an appearance on Snoop's Neva Left, and the understated full-length Not Your Average Album.

 About 112

-112 founded by group member Michael Keith and groomed by Sean “Puffy” Combs, Atlanta-based group 112, had a meteoric rise that solidified them as the hottest R&B group of their time.
+Founded by group member Michael Keith and groomed by Sean “Puffy” Combs, the Atlanta-based group 112, had a meteoric rise that solidified them as the hottest R&B group of their time.
 Their debut, album “112” (1996) went double Platinum and gave us hit records like “Cupid” and “Only You”, which featured memorable features from the late, great Notorious B.I.G while also introducing us to then newcomer on the scene, and Bad Boy label mate, Mase.
-Proving that lightning can in fact be caught in the bottle, the group quickly followed up their debut with yet another double Platinum offering.
+Proving that lightening can in fact be caught in the bottle, the group quickly followed up their debut with yet another double Platinum offering.
 “Room 112” dropped just two years later and featured records like “Come See Me” and “Anywhere”

 About SILK